Sunflower Head Bird Feeders

 Option Three

-The third option is to enjoy the beautiful blooms of the sunflowers until the seed head becomes heavy and bow their heads.
+The third option is to enjoy the beautiful blooms of the sunflowers until the seed heads become heavy and slightly bow their heads.

-When you see the sunflower heads bow, check to see if the seeds are fully developed by trying to rub off the dried flowers.
+When you see the sunflower heads bow, check if the seeds are fully developed by trying to rub off the dried flowers.
 Rubbing away the dried flowers will reveal the sunflower seeds.

 Remove the dry flower blooms before storing them.
-If you don’t, it will just create a mess you have to clean up later.
+If you don’t, it will create a mess you’ll have to clean up later.
 Cut off the seedheads and continue with option two above.

 Additional Reading: